Getting Long-Term Disability (LTD) for Autoimmune Disorders

 This autoimmune disorder creates antibodies that attack the thyroid gland.
 Symptoms can include fatigue, weight loss, depression, swelling of joints, or thyroid glands.

 Graves disease is the most common cause of hyperthyroidism.
 It is caused by an abnormal immune system response that causes the thyroid gland to produce too many thyroid hormones.
-Graves disease is most common in women over age 20.
-However, the disorder may occur at any age and may affect men as well.
 Symptoms include unexplained anxiety and irritation, weight loss even though you are regularly eating, swollen thyroid gland, fatigue, irregular heartbeat, frequent bowel movements, and sensitivity to heat.

 A combination of the following symptoms may render a claimant completely disabled and unable to sustain full-time work activity: bacterial infections, fungal infections, protozoan infections, helminthic infections, viral infections, malignant neoplasms, non-responsive ulcerations or lesions, motor or cognitive dysfunction, wasting syndrome, sinusitis, sepsis, endocarditis, meningitis, septic arthritis, pneumonia, or chronic diarrhea.

 Immunodeficiency disorders prevent your body from being able to fight infections and diseases adequately.
 An immune-deficiency disorder, therefore, makes you considerably more susceptible to catching viruses and bacterial infections.
 If your infections (which can be pneumonia, sepsis, meningitis, septic arthritis, sinusitis, or endocarditis) are either resistant to an acceptable form of treatment or severe and frequent enough that you need to be hospitalized and/or given IV treatments multiple times per year, you could be approved for LTD benefits.